eclipsesource/tabris-js/doc/selector.md

 page.find('CheckBox').set('selection', false);
 ```

-## Selecting widgets by id
+## Selecting widgets by ID

 The `id` of a widget is a property like any other.
-It is initially undefined, so you have to assign an id yourself to refer to the widget.
+It is initially undefined, so you have to assign an ID yourself to refer to the widget.
 Usually you would do this when you create the widget:

 ```js
 new tabris.Button({id: 'submit'});
 ```

-To select a widget by its id, you can use the selector expression `'#id'` where `id` is the id of the widget:
+To select a widget by its ID, you can use the selector expression `'#id'` where `id` is the ID of the widget:

 ```js
 page.find('#submit').set('enabled', false);
 ```

-Ids should be unique.
-Although this is not enforced by the framework, it's a good practice not to use the same id twice within a component to avoid confusion.
+IDs should be unique.
+Although this is not enforced by the framework, it's a good practice not to use the same ID twice within a component to avoid confusion.

 ## Selecting widgets by class attribute